HouzuoGuo/laitos/doc/Outgoing-mail-configuration.md

 [Sending Email from an Instance](https://cloud.google.com/compute/docs/tutorials/sending-mail/)

 As a security measure, a program-wide 200MB temporary buffer stores outstanding outgoing mail.
 Once the buffer fills up, new mails will not be queued or delivered.
+The buffer does not fill up unless there is a prolonged MTA host outage.